 Beats Per Minute (Heart Rate)

-To determine whether your dog has a fever, you need to know his average “healthy” temperature.
-Choose a few days when your dog is feeling well and take their temperature.
-Average this temperature to get an average healthy temperature for your dog.
+To determine whether your dog has a fever, you need to know the dog's average “healthy” body temperature.
+Choose a few days when your dog is feeling well and take your dog's temperature and figure out an average healthy temperature for your dog.

-As your dog ages, their average daily temperature may change, so do this at least once a year.
+As your pet ages, their average daily temperature may change, so do this at least once a year.
 For small puppies and senior dogs, increase frequency to once every 6 months.

 Leave the thermometer in place for 2 minutes.
-Record his temperature.
-Thoroughly clean the thermometer.
+Record this temperature.
+Thoroughly clean the thermometer and label it “For Dog”.
 Track your pet’s temperature at the same time of day for a few days to get an average normal body temperature reading.

 90˚F to 99˚F – use warm blankets, body heat, a covered heating pad, a hot water bottle, or warm drinking fluids to increase body temperature.
 Retake your dog’s temperature every 10 minutes until it comes up to 100˚F.